drewwalton19216801/gosh/doc/if_statements.md

 ## Important Notes

-1. **Script-only feature**: If statements are only supported in script files, not in interactive mode.
+1. **Multi-line support**: If statements are supported in both script files and interactive mode.
+In interactive mode, the shell will automatically detect when you start an if statement and continue reading lines until you type `fi`.

 2. **Multi-line format**: If statements must use the multi-line format with separate `then`, `else`, and `fi` keywords on their own lines.